QubesOS/qubes-doc/developer/general/usability-ux.rst

-In making software easy to use, it is crucial to be mindful of `cognitive load <https://en.wikipedia.org/wiki/Cognitive_load>`__ which dictates that *“humans are generally able to hold only seven +/- two units of information in short-term memory.”* Making sure your interfaces don’t pass this short-term memory limit is perhaps the most important factor in helping a user feel comfortable instead of overwhelmed.
+In making software easy to use, it is crucial to be mindful of :wikipedia:`cognitive load <Cognitive_load>` which dictates that *“humans are generally able to hold only seven +/- two units of information in short-term memory.”* Making sure your interfaces don’t pass this short-term memory limit is perhaps the most important factor in helping a user feel comfortable instead of overwhelmed.

 ----